gear-foundation/gear-wiki/docs/examples/Governance/DAO.md

 },
 ```
 <!--
-## Consistency of contract states
+## Consistency of program states

-The `DAO` contract interacts with the `fungible token` contract.
+The `DAO` program interacts with the `fungible token` program.
 Every transaction that alters the states of the DAO and the fungible token is recorded in the state until it is finalized.
 Users can complete a pending transaction by sending a `Continue` message along with the transaction ID.
-The idempotency feature of the fungible token contract allows transactions to be restarted without duplicating changes, ensuring the state consistency of these two contracts.
+The idempotency feature of the fungible token program allows transactions to be restarted without duplicating changes, ensuring the state consistency of these two programs.

 ## User interface

-A [Ready-to-Use application](https://dao.gear-tech.io/) example provides a user interface that interacts with [DAO](https://github.com/gear-foundation/dapps-dao-light) and [gFT](https://github.com/gear-foundation/dapps-fungible-token) smart contracts.
+A [Ready-to-Use application](https://dao.gear-tech.io/) example provides a user interface that interacts with [DAO](https://github.com/gear-foundation/dapps-dao-light) and [gFT](https://github.com/gear-foundation/dapps-fungible-token) programs.

 Gear Fundible Token enables creation of utility token DAO, check [this article](../Standards/gft-20) for details.